Small-Business Lending Indicators Dashboard

 Lending Volume and Approval Trends

 SBA lending hit a record $44.8B across 7(a) and 504 programs in FY2025, but early FY2026 data tells a different story.
 Through February 28, 2026 (the first five months of FY2026), 7(a) volume stood at $11.77B, an 18% decline compared to the same period a year earlier.
-The next monthly lender activity report covering March YTD is expected in late April.
+The next monthly lender activity report covering March or April YTD is still pending; treat the prior $11.77B / -18% YoY reading as the most recent structural data point until release.
 Multiple policy changes appear to be contributing: the reinstatement of upfront guaranty fees at the start of FY2026, a higher SBSS credit score floor (raised from 155 to 165), and the reduction of the 7(a) small loan maximum from $500,000 to $350,000, which pushed mid-range borrowers into the more rigorous standard 7(a) process.
 A further tightening, restricting eligibility to businesses 100% owned by U.S. citizens or nationals, took effect March 2, 2026 and will likely accelerate the decline in coming quarters.

 The composition of SBA lending continues shifting toward smaller transactions.
 More than 50% of 7(a) loans now fall under $150,000, and the average loan size has dropped to $478,000, down 32% from its $705,000 peak.
 This pattern suggests that the SBA 7(a) program is increasingly serving micro and small borrowers rather than the mid-market transactions that drove record volumes in prior years.